rust-bakery/nom/README.md

 named!(parens, delimited!(char!('('), none_of!(")"), char!(')'));
 ```

-It defines a function named `parens`, which will recognize a sequence of the caracter '(', the longest byte array not containing ')', then the character ')', and will return the byte array in the middle.
+It defines a function named `parens`, which will recognize a sequence of the character '(', the longest byte array not containing ')', then the character ')', and will return the byte array in the middle.

 Here is another parser, written without using nom's macros this time: